Wilbraham Lennox: Later career

 Returning to England in August 1856, Lennox left again in April 1857 for China.
 His engineer company was however diverted to India and served in the Indian Mutiny.
 After service at Lucknow, Lennox was mentioned in dispatches and received brevet promotions of major and lieutenant-colonel.
 He left India in March 1859, and was on the staff of the School of Military Engineering, Chatham from 1866 to 1873.
 In March 1867 he was made a Companion of the Order of the Bath (CB).

 Lennox was attached as an observer to the German army during the 1870–71 Franco-Prussian War, and attended Prussian military manoeuvres in 1869 and 1872.
 After home service, he became military attaché at Constantinople in October 1876, and accompanied the Turkish armies during the Russo-Turkish War.
 He commanded the Royal Engineers at the Curragh, Ireland, from 1878 until his promotion to major-general in August 1881.
 From August 1884 he commanded the garrison at Alexandria, Egypt, and was responsible for landing the troops and stores for the 1884–85 Gordon relief expedition.
 In April 1887 he moved to command the troops in Ceylon, returning home in 1888 on promotion to lieutenant-general.
 He was made a Knight Commander of the Order of the Bath (KCB) in May 1891 and was director-general of military education at the War Office from January 1893 until his retirement in May 1895.

 Lennox died at his home in Pimlico, London, on 7 February 1897, aged 66.

 Family

 Lennox was married twice.
-The first marriage was to Mary Harriet Harris, and produced two children: Gerald Wilbraham Stuart Lennox, born on 29 April 1862, and Lilian Emily Lennox, born on 19 July 1863.
+His first marriage was to Mary Harriet Harris and produced two children: Gerald Wilbraham Stuart Lennox, born on 29 April 1862, and Lilian Emily Lennox, born on 19 July 1863.
 Mrs Lennox died soon after, on 22 July 1863, and her infant daughter died a few days later, on 3 August 1863.
-The second marriage was to Susan Hay Sinclair, a descendant of the Sinclair-Lockhart baronets.
+His second marriage was to Susan Hay Sinclair, a descendant of the Sinclair-Lockhart baronets.
 This marriage produced five children.